Focused & Proven Design

 Students meet with visiting admission directors to learn about their schools and get advice on preparing their applications.
 Staff work individually with students to provide strategies for tackling the increased rigor of junior year while also encouraging students to take on leadership positions.
 STEP also provides structured test prep to prepare students for taking the ACT in April.

-Twenty-four rising seniors participate in STEP’s 3-week Alaska Wilderness Leadership Expedition.
+Rising seniors participate in STEP’s multi-week Alaska Wilderness Leadership Expedition.
 Students also participate in other summer opportunities and begin their applications to attend all-expense paid fly-in programs to visit colleges in the fall.
-In July, all rising seniors participate in STEP’s Writing Workshop Series (9 sessions) to begin work on their college application essays.
+In July, rising seniors participate in STEP’s Writing Workshop Series (9 sessions) to begin work on their college application essays.

 Senior year is dedicated to constructing strong and unique college applications.
 Visiting admission directors provide application advice and give interviews, while financial aid directors provide detailed instructions on the financial aid process.
 STEP staff provide individual guidance to assist students throughout the application and enrollment process and coach students on strategies for transitioning to college.